Skip to main content

 • grinding

-• “I don't like comparing games to other games, mostly because it's oversimplifying things, but it suffers from the same grindy issues that several other space simulators do, where you find yourself repeating the same standard 'milkrun' missions to afford that cool ship upgrade you always wanted.”
+• “I don't like comparing games to other games, mostly because it's oversimplifying things, but 'O'N S' suffers from the same thing several other space simulators suffer from in the campaign in that it can be a bit grindy sometimes, and you find yourself repeating the same standard 'milkrun' missions in order to afford that cool ship upgrade you always wanted.”

 • optimization

-• “Lots of systems to learn, lots of tweaking of your machines with components from different companies, each focusing on cost, efficiency, high performance, emissions, or durability.”
+• “There are lots of systems to learn, and you can tweak your machines with components from different companies, each focusing on cost, efficiency, high performance, emissions, or durability.”

-• “You can customize within a module, installing different parts to a solar panel, for example, to tweak your ship's power usage, performance, or observability.”
+• “You can customize within a module, installing different parts to a solar panel, allowing you to adjust your ship's power usage, performance, or observability.”

 • “Poorly optimized.”